How do you get and keep students engaged in an online course? This is a critically important question.

 - Email, email, email.
 This is your go-to form of communication for individual outreach.
 An old fashioned phone call with your student is a fantastic option as well, but opening a dialog with students via email and regularly communicating with them is essential.

 - In addition to any necessary class-wide announcements, try to connect directly with students through personalized emails.
 The more you reach out to students individually, the more likely they will actively participate in the class

 - If you see someone falling behind or not completing assignments, email away!
 They should know that someone is there and cares about their success.
 Create a layer of accountability by connecting directly with everyone.

-- Some programs offer automation of messages that are sent based on activity triggers, like a late assignment or the day before a test.
+- Some programs offer automation of messages that are sent based on activity triggers, like a late assignment or a reminder the day before a test.
 You don’t need to lift a finger after you’ve set these up, and custom tags can even personalize messages with a student’s name.
 They never have to know that the gentle nudge or congratulatory email was automated.

 - Host Virtual Office Hours

 - Just because you won’t be meeting in an office, doesn’t mean you can’t host office hours in a video conferencing platform!
 Students can log in and show up any time, so long as you are available for online chat.

 - One of the key metrics of student satisfaction with their professors surrounds availability.
 You want the learners in your class to feel supported, and offering your time in a virtual environment will do just that.